AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Plan/content.rst

 The configuration management of qualification data is a responsibility of the applicant (see :qmref:`$(project)::Plans::Tool Qualification Plan::User_Activities`).

 GNATcoverage is qualified as a verification tool.
-As such such most configuration management activities are not mandatory, in particular:
+As such, most configuration management activities are not mandatory, in particular:

 .. csv-table:: Compliance matrix for Table A-8